 Bursaries and Scholarships

-- Funding for taught and research programmes is available in many different forms, from studentships and scholarships to career development loans and support for care leavers.
+- Funding for taught and research programmes is available in many different forms, including studentships, scholarships and support for care leavers.

-- Woodland Court is the campus accommodation and is self-catered accommodation for undergraduate and postgraduate students on the east side of campus.
+- Woodland Court provides self-catered residences for undergraduate and postgraduate students on the east side of campus.

-- Our city accommodation consists of Canal Wharf, Clevelands Building, Pulteney Court and Thornbank Gardens, all self-catered and close to the city centre.
+- City accommodation consists of Canal Wharf, Clevelands Building, Pulteney Court and Thornbank Gardens, all self-catered and close to the city centre.

-- Overseas fee-paying and Home and EU postgraduate students can apply for privately managed accommodation (managed by CRM Student Accommodation.)
-This includes Canal Bridge, James House, Piccadilly Place, and Widcombe Wharf.
+- Overseas fee-paying and Home and EU postgraduate students can apply for privately managed accommodation, managed by CRM Student Accommodation.
+This includes Canal Bridge, James House, Piccadilly Place, Widcombe Wharf, Radway House and The Exchange.